samaksh97/FinSight-Sentiment-Investment-Recommender/README.md

 How to setup and run:
 1. Clone Repository

-2. Open Tableau Project file: Project Viz.twbx
+2. Open Tableau Project file: Project Viz.twbx found in CODE folder

 3. From the data_sources folder in the repository, do the following:
 <pre>